mrkhan99/mrkhan99/README.md

 - 👋 Hi, I’m @mrkhan99
 - 👀 I’m interested in learning and programming
-- 🌱 I’m currently learning software engineering
+- 🌱 I’m currently learning software engineering and I'm A Software Engineering Undergrad At Daffodil International University.
-- 💞️ I’m looking to collaborate on cybersecurity
+- 💞️ I’m looking to collaborate on Web development
-- 📫 How to reach me ...
+- 📫 Reach me at: mahfuzrkhan99@gmai.com

 <!---
 mrkhan99/mrkhan99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.